-When you begin configuring a compute capsule, you will be offered a number of
+When configuring a compute capsule, there are a number of

-An environment consists of an operating system (typically Ubuntu Linux 16.04 or 18.04) and a minimal set of accompanying packages.
+An environment consists of an operating system, for example Ubuntu Linux 16.04 or 18.04 and a minimal set of accompanying packages.

-Some environments are pre-configured to support particular languages; these typically include a language interpreter, compiler, and/or framework.
-(Above, the 'Python 3.7.0' and the 'R 3.4.4' environments are pre-configured for specific languages.)
+Some environments are pre-configured to support particular languages; these include a language interpreter, compiler, and/or framework.
+The 'Python 3.7.0' and the 'R 3.4.4' in the graphic above, environments are pre-configured for specific languages.

-You can also start from a relatively blank slate (Ubuntu Linux 18.04, or 18.04 with GPU support), an environment without scientific programming languages pre-installed.
-This is a good choice for users with Linux programming experience.
+You can start from a relatively blank slate, such as Ubuntu Linux 18.04, or 18.04 with GPU support.
+This is an environment without scientific programming languages pre-installed and is a good choice for users with Linux programming experience.

-Hint: if you need multiple languages, or have a complex workflow, choose a Python environment (even if your code isn't, or mostly isn't, Python).
-As of February 2019, these environments have the Conda installer available, which is often the easiest way to install new languages through conda channels.
+Hint: For multiple languages, or a complex workflow, choose a Python environment even if your code isn't, or mostly isn't, Python.
+As of February 2019, these environments have the Conda installer available, which is the easiest way to install new languages through conda channels.